getsentry/sentry-python/CONTRIBUTING.md

 4. Write the [docs](https://github.com/getsentry/sentry-docs).
 Follow the structure of [existing integration docs](https://docs.sentry.io/platforms/python/integrations/).
 And, please **make sure to add your integration to the table in `python/integrations/index.md`** (people often forget this step 🙂).

-5. Merge docs after new version has been released (auto-deploys on merge).
+5. Merge docs after new version has been released.
+The docs are built and deployed after each merge, so your changes should go live in a few minutes.

 6. (optional, if possible) Update data in [`sdk_updates.py`](https://github.com/getsentry/sentry/blob/master/src/sentry/sdk_updates.py) to give users in-app suggestions to use your integration.
 This step will only apply to some integrations.